• Skip to primary navigation

 • Add black pepper powder, Italian seasoning, salt, and bay leaf.
 Saute for a minute.

-• Add 1 cup of chicken broth and stir, scraping the bottom of the pan to dissolve the brown bits into the broth.
+• Add 1 cup of chicken stock or broth and stir, scraping the bottom of the pan to dissolve the brown bits into the broth.

 • Add potatoes, and cooked chicken back to the pot.

-• Next, add the remaining 3 cups of chicken broth.
+• Next, add the remaining 3 cups of chicken stock or broth.
 Cook until it comes to a boil.

 • Reduce the heat, cover and cook for 20 minutes or until potatoes are cooked.